Coherent sheaves and quantum Coulomb branches II: quiver gauge theories and knot homology: Cylindrical KLRW algebras

+In the interest of brevity, we will typically leave ``flavored KLRW'' out and call these just ''cylindrical diagrams'' or just ``diagrams.''
 Let us now describe our conventions for drawing cylindrical diagrams.
 We'll draw these on the page in the rectangle $[0,1]\times [0,1]$ with seams on the left and right side of the diagram where we should glue to obtain the cylindrical diagram.
 Strands corresponding to corporeals are drawn as solid black lines, strands corresponding to ghostly elements are drawn as dashed black lines, and strands corresponding to red elements as solid red lines.
 At the top and bottom of each diagram, we include two rows of information: \begin{enumerate} \item In the first row, we write the corresponding vertex $i_k$ for $k\in \Sc$, the edge $e$ for $(k,e)\in \Sg$ and the tail vertex $t(e)$ for $(\star,e)\in \Sr$. \item In the second row we write the longitude. \end{enumerate} \begin{example} If our graph $\Gamma$ is given by $i\overset{e}\leftarrow j \overset{f}\leftarrow k$, and we take $\Ab =\mathbb{F}_{19}$ with $\beta_e=10,\beta_f=14, \beta_{i,1}=2,\beta_{k,1}=12$, then an example of such a diagram is given by On the other hand, the diagram below is not allowed, since the corporeal strand with label $i$ and its ghost with label $e$ don't have 0 signed intersections. \end{example}

 For a given choice of $(\Bi,\Ba)$ or $(\alpha_{i,k})\in \mathbb{L}$, as discussed in Definition \ref{def:prefered}, we have a corresponding cyclic flavored sequence. \begin{definition} We let $e(\Bi,\Ba)$ or $e(\boldsymbol{\alpha})$ denote the KLR diagram where each strand is straight vertical (i.e. $\bar{\pi}$ is constant) with this corresponding flavored sequence at both top and bottom. \end{definition} \notation{$e(\Bi,\Ba)$, $e(\boldsymbol{\alpha})$}{The idempotent in $\Rring$ defined by the labels $\Bi$ on corporeal strands and longitudes $\Ba$.}